 Bugs & Feedbacks

-gdb, exploitation or other topics, feel free to join the
+gdb, exploitation or other topics, feel free to join our Discord channel.

 For bugs or feature requests, just go here and provide a thorough description if you want help.

-Or if you just like the tool, feel free to drop a simple "thanks" on IRC, Twitter or other, it is always very appreciated.
+Or if you just like the tool, feel free to drop a simple "thanks" on Discord, Twitter or other, it is always very appreciated.